OlehLeshchenko/OlehLeshchenko/README.md

 # Hi, I'm Oleh 💫:
-Passionate student and aspiring developer with a keen interest in C, Python, and web development. <br>I am currently a student at the Technical University of Košice, majoring in Informatics.
+I am currently a student at the Technical University of Košice, majoring in Informatics.
 This year I studied the C programming language, which was quite interesting.
 I also like to program in Python and create websites.
-Now I want to focus on learning the ***React*** framework.
 Here you can see small projects I've done.

 ## 🌐 Socials: